-Embrace the Truth that You are Intended for Greatness: A Message from Shelaine Maxfield
+Embrace the Truth That You Are Intended for Greatness

-Guest blog by Shelaine Maxfield, Board Chair and President of The Younique Foundation
+Guest blog post written by Shelaine Maxfield, Board Chair and President of The Younique Foundation

 For a long time, I didn’t know that I had a purpose or potential to live up to.
 I grew up in a small town, I didn’t develop or discover any talents in my childhood, and I don’t have a college degree.
 These things are true about me, but they are what I call my “wrong truths.”
 I realized that I was living my life based on the understanding and the belief that I was a nobody from nowhere.